 What Is Organic Search?

-When you search on Google, the page that appears is called the search engine results page, or SERP.
-What you see on that page is a mix of paid placements and organic results, and understanding the difference is the starting point for understanding why SEO matters.
+When you search on Google, the results page is a mix of paid placements and organic results.
+Understanding the difference is the starting point for understanding why SEO matters.

 Paid results are adverts.
 Businesses pay to appear at the top (and sometimes bottom) of the SERP for specific queries.
 They are labelled with a “Sponsored” tag.
 The moment the campaign budget runs out or the ads are switched off, the placement disappears.